klot-io/pi-setup/README.md

 Once enabled, wire another to the network.
 It should appear in the status page.

 Give it a name and network, and click Join.
-YOu can watch it come online the Master node's status page.
+You can watch it come online the Master node's status page.

+## Secure

+This is a little more involved but more secure.

+Pop the SD card out after burning and pop it back in.

+Type `make config` in this repo and go to http://127.0.0.1:8084 when docker compose is up.

+Configure this SD card, starting with the master first.
+Repeat for each worker SD card.

+Put the cards in the Pi's and boot up.
+After a few minutes, go to http://<cluster>-klot-io.local where <cluster> is the cluster you configured.

+## Apps

+Once you have a master node and a few workers, head over to Apps.

+Here you can install Apps.
+Or you will.
+I haven't done anything yet with this.

 # Build your own Firmware